seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/programming-guide.txt

-wifiSignalStrength Int             Wi-Fi strength in dBm scale, -100 (low) to 0 (high)     Variable                               No role               Int             the role definition (stereo or 5.1 channel)             Variable                               Yes version            String          the firmware version number as String                   Fixed (when firmware update)           No balance            Int             the balance value in stereo mode. -6 to 6, 0 is neutral Variable                               Yes isPlaying          boolean         indicates whether the speaker is playing or not         Variable                               No channelType        Int             the channel type: 1 is stereo.
-Variable                               Yes isMaster           boolean         indicates if it is the master in stereo or group mode   Variable                               Yes
+wifiSignalStrength Int             Wi-Fi strength in dBm scale, -100 (low) to 0 (high)     Variable                               No role               Int             the role definition (stereo or 5.1 channel)             Variable                               Yes version            String          the firmware version number as String                   Fixed (when firmware update)           No balance            Int             the balance value in stereo mode. -6 to 6, 0 is neutral Variable                               No isPlaying          boolean         indicates whether the speaker is playing or not         Variable                               No channelType        Int             the channel type: 1 is stereo.
+Variable                               No isMaster           boolean         indicates if it is the master in stereo or group mode   Variable                               No
 ================== ==============  ======================================================= ====================================== ============